UniversalDependencies/docs/_uk/dep/flat-sibl.md

 udver: '2'
 ---

-Whenever two or more tokens are to be connected to the same head, but cannot be connected in parallel, `flat:sibl` is used.
+Whenever two or more tokens are supposed to be connected to the same head but cannot be connected in parallel, `flat:sibl` is used.

 In the following example, the predicate consists of two uncoordinated adjectives.
-However, there can only be one [`root`](root.html) in the sentence.
+However, there can only be one [`root`](root.html) per sentence, so we threrefore connect the second adjective as `flat:sibl` to the first one to treat both of them as a single unit.

 ~~~ conllu
 # visual-style 2 3 flat:sibl color:green